The landforms of Connecticut, by Joseph Bixby Hoyt.

 Another dignified, well-made building, standing empty, by Elizabeth Mills Brown.
 They gave us liberty: Roger Sherman, by Ellsworth S. Grant.

 Sherman’s Taverne by the green, by Ernest Nejame.
+The last picture shows, by Allen M. Widem.

 Business whiz stirs renewal, by David Wessel.